 You can rent a boat and row through the Estanque del Retiro to feel like a court member for 6 EUR (weekdays) or 8 EUR (weekends and holidays).

 Located nearby the Estanque del Retiro, both these gems were designed by the architect Ricardo Velázquez Bosco and raised in the end of the XIX century.
 Built between 1881 and 83 as an exposition pavilion for the National Exhibition of Mining, the Palacio Velázquez beautifully combines an iron structure with traditional brick and tiles decoration.
 Its steel and glass dome allows a magnificent flow of natural light making it perfect for hosting free-entrance temporary exhibitions as an extension of the Reina Sofia Museum.
 Also built as an exposition pavilion but this time for the Philippines Exhibition in 1887, the Palacio de Cristal (Crystal Palace) was supposed to be a big iron-glass greenhouse to receive the Philippines plant species.
-Though not used as a greenhouse anymore since it hosts different exhibitions, this masterpiece, together with the lake and fountain located just in front, provides a beautiful background for pictures and picnics.
+Though not used as a greenhouse anymore since it hosts different exhibitions, this masterpiece, together with the lake and fountain, provides a beautiful background for pictures and picnics.